fontanf/knapsacksolver/README.md

 ## Exact algorithm without pre-processing or sorting

-For those algorithm, if required, the Upper bound used is neccessarly `U0`.
+For those algorithms, if required, the Upper bound used is neccessarly `U0`.

 - Dynamic programming with Bellman recursion `opt_bellman/main -m array -r all`
 - Dynamic programming by Profits `opt_dpprofits/main -m array -r all`